A-THIF/fundraising_portal/README.md

 # 📱 Fundraising Intern Portal — Flutter Internship Round 1

 Hello! 👋
-This is my submission for the **Flutter Development Internship — Round 1 Task**.
+This is my submission for the **Flutter Development Internship[ She Can!
+Foundation] — Round 1 Task**.

 This Flutter app is a **prototype** of a simple fundraising intern portal.
 It uses **dummy/mock data** only — no backend or real authentication.